blamario/rfcs/0000-exportable-named-defaults.rst

 .. math::
       \hskip -8em \vert\; 	\texttt{default} \; class

-The effect of this export item would be to export the default declaration for the named *class* that is in effect in the module, which can mean either that it's declared in the same module or that it's imported from another module.
+The effect of this export item would be to export the default declaration that is in effect in the module for the named *class*, which can mean either that it's declared in the same module or that it's imported from another module.

 When exporting a ``default Num`` declaration, the class ``Num`` has to be explicitly named like any other class.

-An ``import`` of a module always imports all the ``default`` declarations listed in its export list.
+An ``import`` of a module always imports all the ``default`` declarations listed in the module's export list.
 There is no way to exclude any of them.
-This is the default option for this proposal, but there are `Alternatives`_.
+This is the default option for this proposal, but there are `alternatives`_.

 Rules for disambiguation of multiple declarations
 =================================================